lamek/dash_getting_started/README.md

         * Now, when the user enters `wikipedia` as an argument, the app will get a wikipedia page via it's public API.
 It will print the response as a JSON object. (which is still bad, but progress)
-4. End of section mini-lesson
+4. End of section mini-lesson (code organization tips)
     * Introduces
         * The `class` keyword
         * Streams via `await for` loops (fine to gloss over, there will be more in depth Stream lessons later)
         * Libraries and `export` statements
-        *
     * App functionality
         * A regression, technically.
 Now, all it does is echo the provided input.